stevehollx/global-road-and-trail-climbs/README.md

 So short, gentle hills don’t make the list — only climbs that are significant enough to be interesting for cyclists runners, etc. Roughly a ~3+ minute long climb on a bike should make the list.

 ## How is the data calculated?
 Data is calculated from my open source application [Climb Analyzer](https://github.com/stevehollx/climb-analyzer/tree/main).
+It crowd-sources analysis, so as others analyze areas that haven't been analyzed before, it optionally posts the analysis to this repo for others to use without the storage/cpu/time requirements to calculate the analysis.

 ## How to contribute?
 Analysis takes time.
-I am just starting to run through the United States a day at a time.
-I estimate this will complete around December 2025.
+I am just starting to run through processing what I can individually.
+As others use my app, it should hopefully accelerate completion of this database.

-This would go much faster with some help, or if someone wants to donate some cloud computing.

-Help contribute to the hive if you have a linux server and some basic IT chops.
-The app has a setup wizard and is pretty easy to run, but does require some linux and docker knowledge.

-Want to help?
-Message me, or mark your name down in the `./registry.csv` to sign up for processing a country/state, and then post it back up here.
+This goes much faster with some help, or if someone wants to donate some cloud computing.
+You can help by installing my climb analyzer app and running some analysis and posting them back here.
+Mark your name down in the `./registry.csv` to sign up for processing a country/state, and then post it back up here.

-I haven't added ASTER and ARCTIC support to climb_analyzer yet, but plan to get that done in the next few weeks.
-Let's focus on finishing US climbs first, since I'd like non-US / non-arctic run with SRTM + ASTER fallback data.

 Required criteria to post back is with these Climb Analyzer settings:
-* Complete US state or country analysis
+* Complete US state or country analysis.
+I'll accept subregions for large countries like russia and china, as I have a utility to merge roads that cross regions within a country.
-* Filtered got basic climb score of > 6000
+* Filtered got basic climb score of 0.
 * Do not filter out 'cycling only' climbs
-* Include reverse geocoding so we get the nearest city/state for the climb
-* Use both SRTM + NED data in the US.
-For other countries (outside of Russia, Canada, Greenland, Sweden, Norway, Finland, Iceland, Antarctica, or US state Alaska) should be covered with sole SRTM, but I prefer countries are run with both SRTM + ASTER fallback for better coverage.
-The named countries above will potentially also need ARCTIC30m data, so those are lowest priority right now and pending further research.
-* Please name the file with the elevation data used, e.g. france-srtm30m_aster30m.xlsx
-* Choosing to keep XLSX as the desired format for now.
-If we get results over the 65,535 Excel row limit, I may choose to switch everything to CSV, but I like the native filtering open.
+* Use all 3 datasets for elevation perscribed by climb-analyzer's setup (dataset varies on region)

 # Future plans
-I may build a webapp to interface with this data in a nicer UI, once we get enough data.
+I may build a cloud webapp to interface with this data in a nicer UI, once we get enough processed data.
+Looking for cloud compute donations for that, as it will cost some money to host and serve.

 It may be cool to run a delta of what trails are missing from OSM against what is in mtbproject / trailforks at some point in the future, and anlyze gpx from those trails to complete the trail climb data set.
 I do have a stash from about 2018 of all US gpx from those sites sitting on a drive somewhere.
+So that is my next goal with this project.

 # Additional info
 ## Data in files